readthedocs/blog/ethical-advertising-update-2019.rst

 This brings our advertising revenue back to the level before our ads were :doc:`added to major ad blocking lists <ads-and-adblocking>`.

-While we do earn money from other sources such as our commercial offering, advertising continues to be our largest source of revenue and has allowed us to expand our team to five full-time people.
+While we do earn money from other sources such as our `commercial offering <https://readthedocs.com>`_, advertising continues to be our largest source of revenue and has allowed us to expand our team to five full-time people.
 Compared with three years ago when we were scraping along with very little money,